-(1) Malthusian fitness leaves no room for selectively neutral life histories, and life history theory does therefore not belong under the contingent evolutionary paradigm with a multitude of equally probably sequences of improbable events.
-Life history theory is instead a predictive science, where traditional theory incorporates the actual evolution of the past as a contingent placeholder for the organising selection that caused the life history to evolve.
-I reviewed population ecological theory that identifies these organising principles by studying a contingence-free natural selection bottomup forward from the origin of replicating molecules.

-(2) Resource handling for the generation of net energy for replication selects metabolism as the pace of handling, with the mass of the metabolic pathways constraining this selection at the origin of replicating molecules.
-If the initial metabolic return is weaker than a proportional increase with mass, the increased net energy of increased metabolism does not outbalance the proportional downward selection of the quality-quantity trade-off, generating selection for exposed non-cellular gene codes that copy as fast as possible by the extrinsic metabolism of the environment (like virus).

-(3) When the initial metabolic return is stronger than a proportional increase, there is selection for selfreplicators with intrinsic metabolism selecting for a cellular metabolic compartment with an embedded heritable gene code (like a prokaryote).
-This selects against multicellular organisms because the quality-quantity trade-off halves the rate of replication with the addition of an extra cell.

-(4) Selection continues beyond these initial unicells by the build-up of interactive competition from the population growth of a selection increase in resource handling.
+- i) Malthusian fitness leaves no room for selectively neutral life histories, and life history theory does therefore not belong under the contingent paradigm where evolution is nothing but a multitude of equally probably sequences of improbable events.
+Life history theory is instead a predictive science, where traditional theory incorporates the actual evolution of the past as a placeholder for the organising selection that caused the life history to evolve.
+To identify the organising principle, I study the contingence-free natural selection that self-organises bottom-up forwardly from the origin of replicating molecules. - ii) The handling of resources for the generation of net energy for replication selects metabolism as the pace of handling, with the mass of the metabolic pathways constraining this selection at the origin of replicating molecules.
+If the initial metabolic return is weaker than a proportional increase with mass, the increased net energy of increased metabolism does not outbalance the proportional downward selection of the qualityquantity trade-off, generating selection for exposed noncellular gene codes that copy as fast as possible by the extrinsic metabolism of the environment (like virus). - iii) When the initial metabolic return is stronger than a proportional increase, there is selection for self-replicators with intrinsic metabolism selecting for a cellular metabolic compartment with an embedded heritable gene code (like a prokaryote).
+This selects against multicellular organisms because the quality-quantity trade-off halves the rate of replication with the addition of an extra cell. - iv) Selection continues beyond these initial unicells by the build-up of interactive competition from the population growth of a selection increase in resource handling.
 This selects larger unicells like protozoa, with extra mass selected partially as mass-of-extra-metabolism and partially as interactive quality.
 This implies a genome increasingly embedded in larger more structurally organised unicells, where parts of the interior perform metabolic tasks while the boundary to the surrounding environment deals with active resource handling and interactive behaviour.